Complete Guide to an Online Early Childhood Education Degree

-A doctoral degree in early childhood education prepares those already working in education to advance their career by preparing them for jobs in research, university teaching, counseling, consultancy, advocacy, and other advanced or specialized positions.
+An online doctoral degree in early childhood education prepares those already working in education to advance their career by preparing them for jobs in research, university teaching, counseling, consultancy, advocacy, and other advanced or specialized positions.
 Doctoral degrees are offered by universities; prospective candidates should look for institutions with faculty and recourses that will best serve their research interests.
 There are two kinds of doctoral degrees available: a Doctorate of Education and a PhD in Education.
 The Doctorate of Education is geared towards career-wise professionals looking to research solutions to real world issues in order to work top leadership positions in education administration, organization, and policy.
 A PhD in Education is for academics looking to publish work in education research and teach in higher education.

 Depending on the program, students take a total of 30-60 graduate credits to fulfill their course requirements.
 Ultimately, graduation is contingent on finishing and defending original research in a doctoral dissertation.
 Sample class titles that students may experience include child development in the critical early years, evaluating and supporting early childhood programs, leading the future of education, and research theory, design, and methods.
 In order to be admitted to one of these programs an applicant will need to have a master's degree and submit a resume of work experience.
 Letters of recommendation and test scores such as for the GRE are also common requirements.
 The length of time it takes to complete a doctorate will vary, but students should plan on spending at least three years or more on their studies.
 Tuition will also be dependent on the institution a student attends, but costs will likely reach at least $15,000 a year.

-The certificate program in early childhood education trains students in the communication, human development, and instructional skills to work in preschool and child care settings.
+An online certificate program in early childhood education trains students in the communication, human development, and instructional skills to work in preschool and child care settings.
 These programs are typically available through community colleges, technical schools, university extension programs and a variety of online institutions.
 Early childhood education certificates can be completed in one year and require 4 to 10 courses.
 Applicants need a high school diploma and a clear background check.